 Under this component, the following activities shall be implemented:

-Development of Environmental and Social Management Framework (ESMF) to guide implementation of concrete climate change adaptation actions in the catchments of three rivers (River.
-Atari, River.
-Tokwe and River.
-Aswa)- It is the role of Project Implementation Unit (PIU) to safeguard the environment and social plight of affected communities during project implementation.
-The objective of the ESMF will be to provide guidance to Project Implementation staff, communities, and others stakeholders participating in the Climate Change Adaptation project in line with sustainable environmental and social management.
-The ESMF will also be helpful in identification of possible negative impacts of the project and proposing appropriate mitigation measures, and in monitoring implementation of the proposed mitigation measures.
+Development of catchment management plans for the three rivers (Atari, Tokwe and Aswa)- A Consultant will be required to ease the process of developing climate-proofed catchment management plans for the three catchments.
+As part of the process the Consultant shall undertake Catchment Situation Assessments (CSAs) to delineate / define the catchments and ascertain baseline conditions

-Development of catchment-specific management plans for the three rivers (Atari, Tokwe and Aswa) - A Consultant will be required to ease the process of developing climate-proofed catchment management plans for the three catchments.
-As part of the process the Consultant shall undertake Catchment Situation Assessments (CSAs) to delineate / define the catchments and ascertain baseline conditions.
+Development of Strategic Social and Environmental Assessment (SSEA) based on a participatory process that will aim to strength the integration of environmental and social as well as climate change aspects of water resources management.
+Consistent with the Catchment Management Guidelines for Uganda, the SSEA will identify the potential adverse consequences of development and the fragility of many economically and socially important natural assets.
+The major social and environmental issues are assessed for the catchment today and the potential issues in the future that the plan should foresee and attempt to mitigate, considering the resource base, development opportunities, and the goals and direction of relevant stakeholders.
+The SSEA will analyze all the social and environmental issues associated with climate change vulnerability in the selected catchments to inform the selection of environmental and social priorities and to assist in developing options and scenarios for the future in order to protect and conserve the water resources.
+The SSEA will identify the issues and provide recommendations for comprehensive planning that will help to avoid future problems and maximize opportunities for IWRM and sustainable development.

 Establishment and support of Water & Environmental Management (WEM) Committees to undertake distinct catchment protection activities within the project areas.
 In this component, each of the three major catchments will be sub-divided into micro-catchments covering the different zones (highlands, midlands and lowlands).
 A WEM committee will be established for each of the micro-catchments and such committees would be helpful in identifying key water resources and climate change issues to be addressed in the catchment management planning process as well as identifying specific locations where priority interventions ought to be implemented.
 The WEM committees will continue beyond the project period and be sustained by government using innovative funding sources such as water abstraction permit fees and funds for water source/catchment protection that would be paid by investments that are based on each of the rivers.